celery/celery/docs/userguide/periodic-tasks.rst

         },
     }

-The syntax of these crontab expressions are very flexible.
+The syntax of these Crontab expressions are very flexible.
 Some examples:

 +-----------------------------------------+--------------------------------------------+
 | **Example**                             | **Meaning**                                |